 2. in a wastewater disposal system.

-(Minn.
-Stat. § 115A.932, Subd.
-1(a))

 G. The school district may not knowingly place mercury or a thermostat, thermometer, electric switch, appliance, gauge, medical or scientific instrument, fluorescent or high-intensity discharge lamp, electric relay, or other electrical device from which the mercury has not been removed for reuse or recycling: